 Week Ahead - I provided a weekly list of events for the business community

-My 36-year career in banking and cash management have afforded me with a great deal of knowledge regarding small to mid-size businesses, writing a business plan, how to write a disaster recovery and business continuity plan, and social media marketing for businesses.
+My 41-year career in banking and treasury management have afforded me with a great deal of knowledge regarding the cash flow processes for small to mid-size businesses, large publicly traded companies, higher education, government and municipalities and non-profit organizations.
+I like to write business plans, how to write a disaster recovery and business continuity plan, how to prevent fraud, both internal and external, and social media marketing for businesses.

 Here is a sample article......